Interactive maps invite your site visitors to engage with your website and discover more about your products and services.

 It's almost like creating your own educational cartoon.
 You've likely noticed this technique on travel sites and even on educational sites.

-If you offer detailed information on your site, use a map to break it down so when users click on specific spots on the map, they collect more information.
+If you offer detailed information on your site, use a map to break it down so users can click on specific spots on the map to collect more information.

 Make Your Site Sticky